Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/samples/client/disableHierarchyClient.md

-# Should generate samples for hierarchy client
+# Should generate samples for disabled hierarchy client

 Sample generation should handle hierarchy client successfully.